Product Bundling

 For stores with 50+ products, manually auditing every possible combination is impractical.
 With 100 products, there are nearly 5,000 possible pairs — and over 160,000 possible trios.
 A merchant looking at their catalog dashboard simply cannot process these permutations.

-AI narrows the field to the 5–10 highest-potential combinations, each with an explained rationale.
+The Smart engine narrows the field to the 5–10 highest-potential combinations, each with an explained rationale.
 This is not replacing merchandising judgment — it is giving it better raw material to work with.

 The "free teaser" approach: low risk, high signal